 There are loads of options to choose from.
 Some will include wrap-around slings, soft carriers, framed carriers, ring slings, Mei Tais and pouch slings.
-Each carries different specifications and like all things, some are great and others not so, so it pays to know what you want.
+Each carry different specifications and like all things, some are great and others not so much, so it pays to know what you want.

 Questions to ask yourself when considering the purchase of a baby carrier

 - Will it contribute to hip dysplasia?

 The hip is a ‘ball and socket’ joint.
 The ball at the top end of the thighbone (femur) should normally fit well into a socket.
 In babies with dysplasia of the hip, the hip joint has not formed normally.